-"anytime": Play the effect even during steps outside the battle phase, (such as the build step, and during the start POP and end POP chances, p.28; Example: Hidden Cost, p.34), or during the chances specified by the effect, except during damage prevention, reroll, and disrupt POP (p.32) chances.
-Effects that start with "anytime" are static effects. (p.30)
+"anytime": Play the effect even during steps outside the battle phase, (such as the build step, and during the start POP and end POP chances; Example: Hidden Cost), or during the chances specified by the effect, except during damage prevention, reroll, and disrupt POP chances.
+Effects that start with "anytime" are static effects.

-"as if it were": This means that the card or unit acts like the name (p.43), type (p.45), subtype (p.44) or other state it is not in order to fulfill an effect condition and continues not to be that name, type, subtype, or other state in all other ways.
+"as if it were": This means that the card or unit acts like the name, type, subtype or other state it is not in order to fulfill an effect condition and continues not to be that name, type, subtype, or other state in all other ways.

-Example: Rogue Squadron (A) says: "Rogue Squadron may be piloted by a Speeder Pilot and gets the ability text granted by

-Speeder Pilots on it as if it were a Speeder."
+Example: Rogue Squadron (A) says: "Rogue Squadron may be piloted by a Speeder Pilot and gets the ability text granted by Speeder Pilots on it as if it were a Speeder."
 So it does not gain the Speeder subtype, but the Pilot may pilot Rogue Squadron and grant Speeder effects to it as if it has the Speeder subtype.

-"as long as": The effect applies to the unit only for the duration of time that the condition is true.
+"as long as": The effect applies only for the duration of time that the condition is true.
 If the condition changes, the benefit discontinues.
-Effects that start with "as long as" are static effects. (p.30) Ignore the redundant "as long as this unit is in its arena."
+Effects that start with "as long as" are static effects. (p.11)